Title

 4.1 general search

-This module allows users to search genome-wide information on SNPs and InDels.
-Search SNP are organized into two categories:chip-based genotyping data and whole-genome sequencing (WGS) data.
-By specifying a genomic region of interest, users can retrieve variants using rsIDs, gene symbols, or chromosomal coordinates.
-The Advanced Search function provides multiple filtering options, enabling users to refine results in advance based on criteria such as minor allele frequency (MAF) and variant consequence type.
+The General Search module allows users to query genome-wide SNPs and small InDels in SheepVar.
+Variant records are organized into two data sources: WGS data and chip-based genotyping data.
+Users can retrieve variants by specifying genomic coordinates, rsIDs, gene symbols or SNP array marker IDs.
+The Advanced Search function provides additional filtering options, allowing users to refine queries in advance based on criteria such as MAF and predicted consequence type.

-Upon accessing the results page, a list of matching variants is displayed.
-On the SNPs Found page, general information is provided for each variant, including chromosomal position, dbSNP identifier, associated gene and genomic region, minor allele frequency (MAF), and predicted functional effect.
-A filtering panel at the top of the page allows users to further narrow down the results and focus on variants of interest.
-For more detailed information, users can click the arrow icon next to each entry to navigate to the Variant Detail page.
+After submission, matching variants are displayed on the SNPs Found page.
+For each variant, summary information is provided, including chromosomal position, dbSNP identifier, associated gene, genomic region, MAF and predicted functional consequence.
+A filtering panel at the top of the results page allows users to further narrow the results and focus on variants of interest.
+Detailed annotations for individual variants can be accessed by clicking the arrow icon next to each entry, which directs users to the Variant Details page.

 4.2 Variant Details